-In the solution business segment, we provide the optimal ICT infrastructure to each customer by combining network devices, security products, Line-of-Business systems, clouds, and data centers.
-Furthermore, we provide integrated services in all phases of design, construction, operation, and maintenance while supporting technology that continually evolves through revolutionary technology such as AI and IoT, and through cloud native.
+In the solution business segment, we provide the optimal ICT infrastructure to each customer by using network system devices, security products, Line-of-Business systems, clouds, data centers, etc. Furthermore, we provide seamlessly integrated service from design and construction to operation and maintenance, responding to revolutionary technologies such as AI and IoT and advances in technology made possible by cloud development.

-For the consolidated fiscal year under review, although overall sales were down compared to the previous fiscal year, the impact caused by the spread of COVID-19 in the solution business was minimal compared to the device segment, and large-scale and highly-profitable bidding projects were strong.
-As a result, net sales were nearly the same as the previous fiscal year at ¥13,804 million (down 1.5% year-on-year).
-Furthermore, in terms of profit and loss, segment profit was ¥1,706 million (up 18.2% year-on-year) due to an improved gross profit margin and a decrease in selling, general and administrative expenses caused by reduced activities during the COVID-19 pandemic.
+For the consolidated fiscal year under review, although sales were strong in the video field, overall sales in other fields stagnated due to factors such as late delivery of products caused by the tight supply and demand for semiconductors.
+As a result, net were \$13,061 million (down 5.4% year-on-year).
+Furthermore, although the gross profit margin was nearly the same as the previous fiscal year, segment profit was \$1,372 million (down 19.6% year-on-year) due to decreased net sales and increased selling, general and administrative expenses caused by an increased number of employees.